salaboy/platforms-on-k8s/chapter-8/knative/README.md

 Notice that `v1.1.0` has a different color theme, when you see them side by side you can notice the difference.
 Check the other sections of the application too.

 If for some reason, you don't want or can't change the URL of the service, you can use HTTP Headers to acesss `v1.1.0`.
-Using a Browser plugin like [Chrome ModHeader](https://chrome.google.com/webstore/detail/modheader-modify-http-hea/idgpnmonknjnojddfkpgkljpfnnfcklj) you can modify all the requests that the browswer is sending by adding parameters or headers.
+Using a Browser plugin like [Chrome ModHeader](https://chrome.google.com/webstore/detail/modheader-modify-http-hea/idgpnmonknjnojddfkpgkljpfnnfcklj) you can modify all the requests that the browser is sending by adding parameters or headers.

 Here we are setting the `Knative-Serving-Tag` header with the value `version110`, which is the name of the tag that we configured in the traffic rules for our frontend Knative Service.